openlibhums/memory-alpha/content/pages/support/accounts-and-roles/index.md

    c.
 You will be required to set a password.
 4. Click **Save**.

-The user can now either login after requesting a password reset link, through the journal website, or you could a user their password.
+The user can now either login after requesting a password reset link, through the journal website, or you could send a user their password.
 The latter is discouraged, as this introduces security risks.

 ## Single sign-on (SSO) login